Homemade Cottage Cheese Recipe

 Notes

-• Do not use ultra-pastuerized milk.
-The high heat in the ultra-pasteurization process alters the proteins and bacteria needed to make cottage cheese.
+• Do not use ultra-pasteurized milk.
+The high heat in the ultra-pasteurization process alters the milk proteins and bacteria needed to make cottage cheese.